 Step 1: Preliminary Analysis.
 Begin by examining the specifics of your current system to identify any gaps in data formatting or storage.
 For example, if your existing on-premise EHR contains plain-text entries like “seafood allergy,” these should be translated and codified according to standards like ICD-10.

 Step 2: Team Assembly & Strategy Selection.
-Assemble a team comprising a project manager, business analyst, end-users, and an EHR migration expert.
-This team will be responsible for selecting the most appropriate cloud EHR vendor and migration strategy.
+Assemble a team comprising a project manager, a business analyst, end-users, and an EHR migration expert.
+This team will be responsible for selecting the most suitable cloud EHR vendor and determining the optimal migration strategy.

 Step 3: Virtualization.
 Consider using virtual environments to manage large datasets securely.
 Options include application packaging and streaming, hosted applications, and virtual desktops, each with its policy-based access controls.